Arijit2812/Time_series_forecasting_LSTM/README.md

 We  explored the task of forecasting time series with the help of neural networks.
 We will predict temperature using weather data from Max plank Institute.

+A subset of the data from 2009 to 2016 was used.
 Data Link :# data source: Max Plank Institute, https://www.bgc-jena.mpg.de/wetter/